Quantuary/Premium-Refund/README.md

 3. Lead time portion

 ### Start Day portion
-The start day portion are constant set by the reserving actuary as:
+The start day portion is a constant set by the reserving actuary as:

 | Product Group Finance | Start Day portion |
 | --------------------- | ----------------- |